Organic Grower Fruit Growers News Vegetable Growers News National Nut Grower Spudman Product Processing GPN Mag

 Weather remains Haygood’s biggest growing challenge.
 Growers can hit long cold, wet and dry spurts.

-In 2017, Haygood overcame an aggressive stage 3B colon cancer.
+In 2017, Haygood overcame aggressive stage 3B colon cancer.
 He said he was blessed by all the support he received.

 Wanting to keep the family farming tradition going, Aries is trying to show his teenage daughters the numerous career opportunities offered in agriculture.